-NICE has developed guidance on the healthcare that should be provided for people with brain tumours and other central nervous system tumours.
-It recommends which healthcare professionals should be involved in treatment and care, and the types of hospital or cancer centre best suited to that care.
+This guideline covers how healthcare services for people with brain tumours and other central nervous system tumours should be organised.
+It aims to improve care by recommending which healthcare professionals should be involved and the types of hospital or cancer centre best suited to provide the care.

-- All patients should have a clearly defined key worker
+- all patients should have a clearly defined key worker

-A decision on whether the guidance on improving outcomes for people with brain and other CNS tumours should be updated is deferred pending the expected referral from the Department of Health to develop a guideline on primary brain tumours
+A decision on whether the guidance on improving outcomes for people with brain and other CNS tumours should be updated is deferred pending the expected referral from the Department of Health to develop a guideline on primary brain tumours.